-This post is a quote of an article by Arletia Mayfield, which she posted on Owlcation.
-I’m not familiar with this sister in Christ personally (nor this website), but the article has so much in it that pertains to the Dyed4you Community I wanted to share it because I believe you’ll be blessed by it.
-The original article (which she appears to update regularly) is available here.
+This post is a quote of an article by Arletia Mayfield (she has a book available on her site), which she posted on Owlcation.
+When I initially posted this blog, I was not familiar with this sister in Christ personally (nor this website), but the article had so much in it that pertains to the Dyed4you Community I wanted to share it because I believed you’ll be blessed by it (The original article (which she appears to update regularly) is available here).

 The Ministry of Banner Bearers

 The purpose of this article is to give a brief, biblical foundation of the praise dance, flag or banner ministry for people that may have seen this kind of worship done in church or at church events, but did not have an understanding of why and how it is used for ministry.

 The flags and banners used in ministry are symbolic.
 Symbolism is used a lot in scripture.
 When Jesus spoke in parables, he used symbolism to hide the mysteries of the gospel from some and revealed it to others.
 In the book of Matthew, chapter 13, verses 10 and 11, Jesus is asked by his disciples why he spoke to the people in parables, He answered and said unto them, because it is given unto you to know the mysteries of the kingdom of heaven, but to them it is not given.
 In the Bible, God often used His prophets to demonstrate messages through symbolism, and the mysteries of the gospel are still being revealed through his Holy Spirit through the gifts and talents of worship arts ministers.